juji-io/datalevin/search-bench/README.md

 concurrency while indexing.
 Therefore, some use cases that Lucene family of search engines excel in, such as log ingestion, are not suitable for Datalevin.

-Lucene has perhaps hundreds of man hour behind its development and is extremely configurable, while Datalevin search engine is embedded in a newly developed database with *simplicity* as its motto, so it does not offer any bells and whistles other than the core search features.
+Lucene has perhaps hundreds of man-years behind its development and is extremely configurable, while Datalevin search engine is embedded in a newly developed database with *simplicity* as its motto, so it does not offer any bells and whistles other than the core search features.